kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 - Either build something for yourself, or something you're **extremely** confident other people will use.
 - Use third-party tools like RevenueCat or Firebase if they help you build faster.
 It doesn't matter if they take a bigger cut of your profits.
 Your top priority is to get out the door and figure out if your app is something people actually want.

 The project wasn't a total loss.
 I spent some time breaking out my text editor into an open source project, [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor).
 It's been decently successful - 643 stars, with a fair number of issues and PRs on GitHub.
-I'm glad people are using it.
+I'm glad people are using it, and happy to give back to the iOS dev community.

+It's the least I can do, since I can't make a good Substack app 😉.